Wednesday, June 7, 2017

-Annie was keeping her plans close to her chest, every time I asked where she intended to taking me, she quipped, ‘that’s for me to know and you to find out.’
+Annie was keeping her plans close to her chest, every time I asked where she intended to take me, she quipped, ‘that’s for me to know and you to find out.’

 ‘You’ll have to wait and find out, but bring some money along with you.’